The European Structural and Investment Funds (ESIF)

-There are currently two EARFD calls open - Food Processing and Rural Tourism.
-Please use the link below to access the call information, which can be found in the corresponding Handbook:
+Please use the link below to access the information relating to each of these calls, which can be found in the corresponding Handbook:

 Previous Open Calls

-The following calls were launched earlier this year and are now closed;
+The following calls were launched earlier on in the programme and are now closed;

 - Access to employment £1million ESF under Priority 1